Networking

 Hostname routing

 Moat includes a routing proxy that gives each agent its own hostname namespace.
-When agents declare ports in agent.yaml, the proxy maps hostnames like https://web.my-agent.localhost:8080 to the corresponding container port.
+When agents declare ports in moat.yaml, the proxy maps hostnames like https://web.my-agent.localhost:8080 to the corresponding container port.
 This allows multiple agents to expose the same internal ports without conflicts — the routing proxy directs traffic based on the hostname in each request.
 The proxy also serves HTTPS using a generated CA certificate and sets MOAT_URL_* environment variables inside each container for inter-service communication.

 See Exposing ports for configuration and usage.
 See Proxy architecture for details on how the routing proxy works.